moleibobliu/Distillation-CRT/README.md

 Example.R: examples on implementation of our methods and the benchmark methods.

+real example/readme_real.md: readme file for the real data analysis scripts real_data_analysis.R

-real_data_analysis.R: our process and analysis (model-X and multiple testing) codes for the real example in our paer.
+real example/real_data_analysis.R: our process and analysis (model-X and multiple testing) codes for the real example in our paer.
+Also includes the code for plotting the results.
+See real example/readme_real.md for description.

 Simulation/readme_simulation.md: introduction file of the scripts for replication of the simulation studies in the paper.